 for continuous quality improvement.
 The standards are specified in the MBSAQIPResources for Optimal Care of the Metabolic and Bariatric Surgery Patient 2016, published by the ACS and ASMBS.

 Centers seeking MBSAQIP Accreditation undergo an extensive site visit by

 an experienced bariatric surgeon, who reviews the center's structure,

-of U.S. adults are obese.
-Obesity increases the risks of morbidity and
+to increase.
+Obesity increases the risks of morbidity and mortality because

-mortality because of the diseases and conditions that are commonly associated
+of the diseases and conditions that are commonly associated with it, such

-with it, such as type II diabetes, hypertension, and cardiovascular disease,
+as type II diabetes, hypertension, and cardiovascular disease, among other